 Mark A. Gulbranson, Esquire

-Mark A. Gulbranson, Jr., an attorney with Attorneys Hartman, Chartered, has been practicing law for four years.
-Prior to joining Attorneys Hartman, Mark was a corporate associate in the gaming practice group of Fox Rothschild, where he represented clients in a range of corporate, regulatory and real estate matters.
+Mark A. Gulbranson, Jr., an attorney with Attorneys Hartman, Chartered, has been practicing law for nine years.
+Prior to joining Attorneys Hartman, Mark was a corporate associate in the gaming practice group of Fox Rothschild, where he represented clients in a range of corporate, regulatory, and real estate matters.
 Mark served as a judicial clerk for Justice Lee Solomon of the New Jersey Supreme Court, and for Judge George Leone, J.A.D., of the New Jersey Appellate Division.
 In his capacity as a judicial clerk, Mark prepared bench memoranda, drafted and edited opinions, and assisted in preparation for certification conferences and oral arguments.
 Mark also served as a judicial intern for Chief Judge Theodore McKee of the U.S. Court of Appeals for the Third Circuit, and for Judge Leone in the New Jersey Superior Court, Family Part.

 Prior to law school, Mark worked for nearly ten years in the title insurance industry on a wide range of local and national commercial real estate transactions and related financing matters.